nowickit-umich/CIS376TermProject/README.md

 The Monitoring Agent reads configuration settings from `/etc/monitoringAgent.conf` The  configuration file is generated when an endpoint is added and can be downloaded from within the endpoint management dashboard.
 It is not necessary to modify the defualt configuration.

+It is intended that the "Add Endpoint" feature of the deashboard is used to generate the agent configuration file.
+The options listed below are only for advanced usage.

 There are 6 required configuration options that must be defined:
 > `api=http://<server address\>:5001/submit_logs`